-- Step 1: Segmentation algorithms are applied. - Step 2: Low-level visual features are firstly extracted, and secondly normalized. - Step 3: The results generated by this offline process are indexed and stored in a database.
+- Step 1: Segmentation algorithms are applied. - Step 2: Low-level visual features are firstly extracted, and secondly normalised. - Step 3: The results generated by this offline process are indexed and stored in a database.

 Figure 2 illustrates the 2D image analysis with potential application to video files.

 At runtime, the first two steps are followed for the input query, and the intermediate results are compared against the results generated offline in order to detect visually similar images.

-Fig. 2.
-The offline image and video content analysis process.
+Figure 2 The offline image and video content analysis process (see online version for colours)